-This procedure was adopted by the Governing Body of St James' in September 2023 and supersedes any previous Whistleblowing Policy and Procedure.
+This procedure was adopted by the Governing Body of St James' on 18th September 2024 and supersedes any previous Whistleblowing Policy and Procedure.

-This policy will be reviewed by the headteacher and governing body every 2 years or earlier if there is a need.
-This will involve consultation with the recognised unions.
+This policy will be reviewed by the Full Governing Body annually or earlier if there is a need.
+This will involve consultation with the recognised unions where there are material changes.

-4 Responsibilities of St James' CE Primary School
+4 Responsibilities of the School